My Anticancer Smoothie Recipe

 Those promoting a strict plant-based diet may be concerned with the assertion that consumption of animal-based foods can be an anticancer strategy.
 This is an enormous topic, the answer being well beyond the scope of this blog post.
 The association between diet and cancer is a multifaceted issue that must include a lengthy and nuanced discussion of food quality, nutrient density, cancer type, and individual metabolic needs—all within the overall context of other lifestyle factors.
 One example of such a nuanced discussion is the article I wrote about the benefits and risks of dairy consumption.

 There is nothing magical about this recipe, and some will wish to focus on different anticancer foods.
-But give it a blend if it resonates with you, and share your smoothie variations in the comments below.
+But give it a blend if it resonates with you.